 Christmas music, toys, arts and crafts, Christmas decorations and the sweet wafting scent of the Christmas bakeries create a wonderful atmosphere perfect for the whole family.

-For a unique one of a kind Christmas market, head on down to Lake Tegern outside of Munich for an off-the beaten path, upscale Christmas market.
+For a high class Christmas market in Germany, head on down to Lake Tegern outside of Munich for an off-the beaten path, upscale Christmas market.
 In this region alone, there are 6 different options to visit a market, but two are the most memorable.

 Upon arrival in Tegernsee, check out the Christmas Market at the Castle which is small and quaint but offers some pretty unique gifts, such a hand carved wood figured or ornaments.